Viola Onwuliri: Early life and education

+Career

 Viola returned to Nigeria where she took a job as a graduate assistant in 1981; in 2004 she became professor of Biochemistry 2004 at the University of Jos.
 During the period she and her husband, Celestine Onwuliri, had five children.

 In 2004 Onwuliri became the first Nigerian and first African female to be elected member of the Geneva based International AIDS Society (IAS) and became its African regional representative from 2004 till 2008 and was reelected in 2008 for another four years.

 In 2011 she was a candidate to be a deputy governor of Imo state and ran with Gov. Ikedi Ohakim, after they lost the election she was offered a Cabinet position as Commissioner by the opposing party Governor Rochas Okorocha but she turned it down to the surprise of many.

 She later became a Federal Minister with her own party and made the news when on 17 October 2013 she led the Nigeria delegation to win the seat of the United Nations Security Council (UNSC) in a Global election just two years after leaving the council; this had not been expected to be achieved until much later in around 10 years time.

 She was also in the spotlight when she called for Libya's ruler, Moammar Gadhafi, to resign stating that the Libyan rebel council best represented the Libyan people.
 The same month as Foreign Minister, she visited the scene of the Abuja United Nations bombing which killed over 20 people.
 She was quoted saying: "This is not an attack on Nigeria but on the global community.
 An attack on the world."

 Disaster struck with the Dana Air Flight 992 plane crash in June 2012 that killed her husband Celestine Onwuliri and over 150 others.
 He had been the Vice-Chancellor of the Federal University of Technology Owerri (FUTO).

 As the wife of the Vice Chancellor of FUTO and the Founder and President of the FUTO Women's Association (FUTOWA) (2006-2011), she played a critical role in job creation, the development of FUTO through FUTOWA including the creation of childcare facilities for staff and students, the establishment of the child development centre and the elevation of the status of women in FUTO.